sergei-startsev/karma-stacktrace/README.md

 ## Limitations
 - At the moment the framework supports only [Jasmine](http://jasmine.github.io/) and [QUnit](https://qunitjs.com/) testing frameworks.
-- The framework attaches isolated reporters to provide sourcemapped stacktraces, so it doesnt affect original stacktraces.
+- The framework attaches isolated reporters to provide sourcemapped stacktraces, so it does not affect original stacktraces.

 ## Inspired by
 - [sourcemapped-stacktrace](https://github.com/novocaine/sourcemapped-stacktrace)